Matej Meštrović piano

 Matija Dedić piano

-Hakan Ali Toker piano
+Hakan Ali Toker piano/accordion

 Navona Records proudly presents 4 SEASONS FOR 3 PIANOS, a whirlwind transcription of Vivaldi’s masterful string concertos by Croatian pianist and composer Matej Meštrović.
 Performing with Hakan A. Toker and Matija Dedić on three pianos (and accordion), Meštrović thoroughly reimagines the four concertos, his work exceeding that of a normal transcription.
 The collection, in such a radical new form, becomes almost a whole new work.